Melbourne enters new lockdown, barring Australian Open crowds

 Victoria Premier Daniel Andrews announced the lockdown for the state, starting at midnight on Friday, calling it a “short, sharp circuit breaker” banning public gatherings, home auctions, weddings and religious gatherings.

-“We must assume that there are further cases in the community than we have positive results for, and that it is moving at a velocity that has not been seen anywhere in our country over the course of these last 12 months,” Andrews told reporters.
+“We must assume that there are further cases in the community than we have positive results for, and that it is moving at a velocity that has not been seen anywhere in our country over the course of these last 12 months,” Andrews told reporters, noting the high transmission rate of the UK variant.

-Andrews said the spread of the UK variant of the virus was much faster than previous outbreaks in the country.

 Asked about the Australian Open, which runs through Feb.
-21, the premier said the Grand Slam event was considered a workplace, subject to lockdown restrictions.
+21, the premier said the Grand Slam tournament, one the biggest events in the country’s sports calendar, was considered a workplace, subject to lockdown restrictions.

 “There are no fans.
 There are no crowds.
 These people are essentially at their workplace,” he said.
 “The minimum number of staff for it to be run safely - not just for the virus but other reasons - will be there.”

-Event organisers confirmed the tournament would proceed without crowds over the next five days with no fans allowed at the match sites.

-Spectators would, however, be able to attend games scheduled for Thursday while those who had bought tickets to restricted events would get a refund, the organisers said in a statement.
-“Australian Open sessions today and tonight will continue as planned with COVID safe protocols in place,” it said.
+The tournament will proceed without crowds over the next five days with no fans allowed at the match sites, organisers said.
+Spectators will be able to attend games scheduled for Friday, while those who had bought tickets to restricted events will get a refund, they said in a statement.

+All states and territories, except New South Wales - which includes Sydney and is the nation’s most populous state - closed their borders to Victoria on Friday citing the high risk of transmission.

+New South Wales, which on Friday recorded a 26th day with no community cases, said its borders with Victoria will remain open while it monitors the situation.

 Victoria endured one of the world’s strictest and longest lockdowns last year after an outbreak that killed more than 800 in the state, the vast majority of the national death toll.